Zedd7/ZList/README.md

 1. Download and install [Git](https://git-scm.com/downloads).
 Customize git to your liking but make sure to check "Use Git from the Windows Command Prompt" when asked.
 (Alternatively, don't use Git if you know how to download the repository and naviguate to the right folder in the terminal.)
 2. Download and install [Python 3.6](https://www.python.org/downloads/) or higher.
 Check "Add Python 3.6 to PATH" and click "Install Now".
 3. Open a terminal with administrator privileges (search for "cmd" in the Start Menu > right click on it > "Execute as administator")
-4. Enter `pip install requests Pillow matplotlib`
+4. Enter `pip install requests Pillow numpy matplotlib`
 5. Enter `cd %HOMEDRIVE%%HOMEPATH%`
 6. Enter `git clone https://github.com/Zedd7/ZList.git`
 7. Enter `cd ZList/src/scripts`